 A disadvantage of this unsupervised algorithm is the choice of the initial threshold.
 Different kappa-values yield different segmentation results.
 However, in order to make the process of finding the optimal threshold as easy as possible we implemented a routine that can be used if reference segmentations for a few images are available.
 Otherwise, visual inspection of the segmentations for a set of kappa-values should be sufficent as well.

 As an alternative to the LGA the toolbox provides a further lesion segmentation algorithm, the lesion prediction algorithm (LPA, Schmidt, 2017, Chapter 6.1).
 Its advantages over the LGA is that (a) it only requires a FLAIR image and (b) no parameters need to be set by the user.
-The method behind this algorithm can be found in Section 6.1 here.
 The LPA is usually faster and in general more sensitive than the LGA, so give it a try!

 The LPA was trained by a logistic regression model with the data of 53 MS patients with severe lesion patterns.
 Binary lesion maps of these patients were used as response values.
 As covariates a similar lesion belief map as for the LGA was used as well as a spatial covariate that takes into account voxel specific changes in lesion probability.
 Such a high dimensional model cannot be estimated by standard procedures, so we used a novel approach for fitting large-scale regression models, for details see here.
 The parameters of this model fit are then used to segment lesions in new images by providing an estimate for the lesion probability for each voxel.

 This algorithm yields useful results even when applied to images obtained on different scanners.
 However, if your images differ greatly from the images in our training data set the results may be limited.
 In this case it may be useful to train the algorithm with your data.
 Please let us know if you are interested in further information.